epfl-ada/ada-2023-project-vivalavada/README.md

 ## Abstract

-We propose in this study to analyze what are the beer preferences of different locations, and how their evaluation and spreading over time reflects interconnection between countries.
+We propose in this study to analyze what are the beer preferences of different locations, and how their evaluation and spreading over time reflect the interconnection between countries.
 Our definition of "beer preference" for a location encompasses the most consumed beer styles, those with the highest ratings, as well as the brewery locations that are both the most consumed and highest rated.
 Additionally, we explore global preferences to provide a comprehensive understanding of the dynamics in beer consumption and evaluation worldwide.
 In the end, our objective is to explore whether countries that are close together, either geographically or socio-economically, exhibit similarity in terms of beer preferences, and how these similarities evolve.

 ## Research Questions

+ More specifically, we will identify the beer preferences for each location and analyze how their evaluation and spreading behave over time.
+Parallel to that, we will zoom out a bit and investigate the ‘global’ beer preferences, which will give us further insights into what the evolution of beer preferences signifies on a larger scale.
+Furthermore, we want to see which locations exhibit ‘similar’ beer preferences, and how these similarities change over time.
+In the end, we will try to understand how these similarities and differences are influenced by two factors: the geographical distances and the differences in wealth.

-1. According to our above-given beer preference definitions ..?
+1. According to our above-given beer preference definitions, what are the different preferences for each location?

 2. How do these beer consumption habits change over the years for each location?
-Where do these trends originate and how far/fast do they spread?
+Where do these habits originate and how far/fast do they spread?
 How long do they last?

+3. Apart from the local beer preferences in separate locations, what is the global beer preference, and how does it change over time?

-3. Are the beer preferences of some locations considerably similar to that of some other locations?
+4. Are the beer preferences of some locations considerably similar to that of some other locations?
 If yes, does the geographical distance and wealth difference between the locations play an important role in this?

-4. Apart from the local beer trends followed in separate locations, do the overall beer consumption habits (trends) of all the locations tend to follow a particular pattern such that there are global trends?
-Which kind of trends (local vs. global) is more effective at each location and what could be the underlying reasons?
-As we know, “globalization” of the earth significantly increased the availability of long-distance transportation, communication, and trade.
-As the consequences of this globalization, did global trends begin to dominate over local ones?
+Furthermore, how do global similarities of style and brewery locations evolve?

 ## Additional Datasets

-1. [World Population Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset): This dataset gives us population of each country by year, which is used to calculate the percentage of population of each country that have accounts in either of the websites.
+1. [World Population Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset): This dataset gives us the population of each country by year, which is used to calculate the percentage of population of each country that have accounts in either of the websites.
 Population also gives us a further parameter to analyze the trends of each country.
 We merged our existing datasets of users, ratings, and breweries with the population dataset based on the attribute of location.
 We considered the year 2010 by reading the populations, which is a suitable year for our time range, from 2006 to 2017.

-2. [Us State Population Dataset](https://www.census.gov/data/tables/time-series/demo/popest/2020s-state-total.html): We use this dataset with the same goal as the previous one, but for distinct states in the United States.
+2. [Us State Population Dataset](https://www.census.gov/data/tables/time-series/demo/popest/2020s-state-total.html): We use this dataset with the same goal as the previous one but for distinct states in the United States.
 Again, consider only the data from 2010 to be consistent with the country years.

 4. [US State Wealth Dataset](https://ssti.org/blog/useful-stats-capita-gross-state-product-1998-2018))
    This dataset gives the GDP per capita for each state in 2018.
 It also gives the percentage change over a 10 period time.
 Therefore, we can apply that change to see the GDP per capita for each US state in 2008 which falls into our year range of interest.

 5. [Country Wealth dataset](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD?end=2008&start=2007)
    This dataset gives the GDP per capita for each country for each year in terms of 2012 US dollars.
-In order to combine with the states dataset, we will only look at the year of 2008 only, and convert the value of the 2012 US dollar to its corresponding value in 2008 so that the values are comparable with the previous dataset.
+To combine with the states dataset, we will only look at the year 2008 only, and convert the value of the 2012 US dollar to its corresponding value in 2008 so that the values are comparable with the previous dataset.
 We shall use an [inflation calculator](https://www.bls.gov/data/inflation_calculator.htm) to make the adjustment.

 ## Methods